downfa11/cursus/docs/core/message-flow.md

 }
 ```

-The `util.WriteWithLength` helper writes a 4-byte big-endian length prefix followed by the message data, matching the TCP protocol used throughout go-broker.
+The `util.WriteWithLength` helper writes a 4-byte big-endian length prefix followed by the message data, matching the TCP protocol used throughout cursus.

 ### Connection Lifecycle